 - 8. "Substance abuse" means the consumption or use of any substance for purposes other than for the treatment of sickness or injury as prescribed or administered by a person duly authorized by law to treat sick and injured human beings. - 9.
-"Under the influence" of substances means that the student is observed in the use of a substance of exhibits physical and/or behavioral characteristics that indicate the immediate use of a substance. - B. Discipline a.
+"Under the influence" of substances means that the student is observed in the use of a substance or exhibits physical and/or behavioral characteristics that indicate the immediate use of a substance. - B. Discipline - 1.
+Any violation of Board rules prohibiting the use, possession, and/or distribution of a substance is a serious offense, and the student who violates a substance abuse rule will be disciplined accordingly.
+Repeated violations are more severe offenses and warrant stricter disciplinary measures.
+Students who violate the substance abuse rules will be disciplined as follows: - a.
 First Offense: Any student found to be using/abusing a dangerous substance for the first time shall be given a five day out-of-school suspension from school and required to attend a re-entry hearing on the matter with the building principal and Superintendent.
 Included at the hearing shall be the parent(s)/legal guardian(s) and student.
 At the hearing, the Committee shall consider additional disciplinary measures, referrals, and possible conditions of return.
 Any student found to be in possession of and/or selling/distributing a dangerous substance shall require police notification, shall be given a ten day out-of-school suspension from school and required to appear before the Board of Education for a hearing.
-At this hearing; the Board shall consider additional disciplinary measures, including expulsion, pursuit of legal prosecution and potential conditions of return.
+At this hearing, the Board shall consider additional disciplinary measures, including expulsion, pursuit of legal prosecution and potential conditions of return.